+Claire Murphy MD CCFP

-Amita Singwi, BEd MD CCFP Assistant Professor Electives Coordinator amita.singwi@uhn.ca
+Assistant Professor

+Undergraduate Electives and TTR Coordinator

+claire.murphy@wchospital.ca

 2. Introduction to Supervising Family and Community Medicine Electives and Selectives

 What are Electives?

 The electives course is a mandatory part of the Undergraduate Curriculum.
 Students complete a minimum of 13 weeks of electives, the majority of which take place between September and December of fourth year.
 Learners set up their individualized elective experiences, typically 2-4 weeks, through an online registration system (MedSIS).
 Third year students have the option of 2 weeks of elective time in May and June.